ijlal007/responsive_design/README.md

 # responsive_design

-A new Flutter project.
+This project illustrates the power of responsive flutter.
+It shows how we can use one code base to build apps for multiple screen sizes.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project uses the media queries and other methods to build a resposive application.

 A few resources to get you started if this is your first Flutter project: